fowler-lab/predict-pyrazinamide-resistance/README.md

 >
 > https://doi.org/10.1101/518142

 At present, the above manuscript is being rewritten and therefore this repository is different to the above preprint.
-Once a new version of the manuscript is ready, the preprint will be updated and the manuscript submitted to a journal for review.
+A new version of the manuscript has been submitted for peer-review and the preprint is being updated.

 The repository contains a series of jupyter notebooks.
 They form a sequence, starting with data tidying, transformation and joining before then feeding into a notebooks that reproduce the figures and thence the main results of the manuscript.
 Each is self-contained in the sense that you don't have to run the predecessors for it to work (since all the input/output files are also stored in the repository) but you can, if you wish, run them all the way through thereby reproducing everything.